 A Lively Outdoor Classroom

-Action-based research project
+Action-based research project on outdoor education

 Location: Nørrebro, Copenhagen, Denmark

 An increasing number of people are moving to bigger cities, putting a lot of pressure on schools by challenging capacity and spatial availability.
 To explore possible solutions arki_lab conducted a series of workshops with three local schools, in collaboration with Nørrebro Area Renewal (Områdefornyelse Nørrebro) and BUF (Children and Youth Committee).
 We explored the possibilities and challenges of introducing outdoor education as an integrated part of daily teaching.
 The workshops aimed at gathering knowledge, ideas and feedback from the participants about existing forms of outdoor classrooms, as well as developing new types of learning spaces.

 The workshops covered a broad range of exercises, including social and spatial analysis of the area, concentrating on ways it could support outdoor education.
 Other activities included, visiting existing outdoor classroom projects and testing out various outdoor classroom scenarios through prototyping.
 As the last step of the workshop, all ideas and visions were collected and shared with the teachers to hear their feedback and input.